tomkob9999/dnf_test_creator/README.md

 DNF_Regression_solver.solve(file_path)

 The input file is a tab-delimited text file where the fields are conditions indicated by 1 or 0, and the last field indicates the result as a sample below.
+Also, a sample file dnf_regression.txt is in the repository.

 a	b	c	d	e	f	g	Res

 1	1	1	1	1	1	1	1

 1	1	1	1	1	1	0	1

 1	1	1	1	1	0	1	1
-1	1	1	1	1	0	0	1
-1	1	1	1	0	1	1	1
-1	1	1	1	0	1	0	1
-1	1	1	1	0	0	1	1
-1	1	1	1	0	0	0	1